Generalized Closed-form Formulae for Feature-based Subpixel Alignment in Patch-based Matching: Related work

-\textbf{Multidimensionnal subpixel refinement.} When working in three or higher dimensions, the usual approach is to assume that the cost function is \textbf{(1)} separable, \ie each dimension can be refined independently of the others, and \textbf{(2)} isotropic, \ie the separable property stays true for any orientation of the pixel coordinate system~\cite{Nobach2005, debella2010sub}.
-These assumptions allow to generalize any method that is applicable for unidimensional disparity to multidimensional disparities.
+\textbf{Multidimensionnal subpixel refinement.} Multidimensional disparities received a little less attention than unidimensional disparities.
+The usual approach, when working in higher dimensions, is to assume that the cost function is \textbf{(1)} separable, \ie each dimension can be refined independently of the others, and \textbf{(2)} isotropic, \ie the separable property stays true for any orientation of the pixel coordinate system~\cite{Nobach2005, debella2010sub}.
+Under these assumptions, any method that is applicable for unidimensional disparity generalizes to multidimensional disparities.
 This, however, adds a bias to the subpixel disparity estimate if the isotropy hypothesis is not respected, which is often the case in practice.
-Shimizu and Okutomi~\cite{2DSimultaneousSupixel} propose a method to jointly estimate the horizontal and vertical subpixel disparities for bi-dimensional area-based matching.
+Shimizu and Okutomi~\cite{2DSimultaneousSupixel} proposed a method to jointly estimate the horizontal and vertical subpixel disparities for bi-dimensional area-based matching.
 The method assumes that the local subpixel optimums for each dimension, knowing all the other subpixel shifts, lie on a line.
-The intersection of the lines for each dimensions gives the optimal multidimensional subpixel alignment.
+The intersection of the lines for each dimension gives the optimal multidimensional subpixel alignment.
 While this method can be generalized to any subpixel interpolation method, it has only been evaluated for parabola fitting.
-It also requires to consider a large neighborhood around the optimal position (see Section~\ref{sec:formulae_higher_dims:cost_interp:anisotropic} for more details).
+It also requires to consider a large neighborhood around the optimal position; see Section~\ref{sec:formulae_higher_dims:cost_interp:anisotropic} for more details.
 Another option is to fit a multidimensional function, \eg a paraboloid, to the cost volume \cite{8960532}.
-This allows for more flexibility, but only applies to parabola-based cost interpolation, as pyramid functions, which would generalize equiangular based refinement in one dimension, do not lead to simple closed form formulations in higher dimensions.
+This allows for more flexibility, but only applies to parabola-based cost interpolation as pyramid functions, which would generalize equiangular based refinement in one dimension, do not lead to simple closed form formulations in higher dimensions.